-India will appoint a retired judge to probe claims Wal-Mart Stores Inc. (WMT) broke rules as it lobbied to enter the country’s retail market, easing a tussle in parliament that had stalled proceedings.
+India will appoint a retired judge to probe claims Wal-Mart Stores Inc. (WMT:US) broke rules as it lobbied to enter the country’s retail market, easing a tussle in parliament that had stalled proceedings.

 The investigation will be a “time-bound” inquiry based on “media reports” into Wal-Mart’s activities, Parliamentary Affairs Minister Kamal Nath said today in the legislature.
 The company denies any wrongdoing.